 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 In the compliance test, ip-codec-set 1 was used for this purpose.
-Bell Canada supports the G.711MU, G.729A codecs.
-The Media Encryption was set as none, 1-srtp-aescm128-hmac80 in order priority.
+Bell MTS supports the G.711MU, G.729A codecs.
+The Media Encryption was set as none.
 Default values can be used for all other fields.
+Note: With the setting of none in Media Encryption, RTP was used between Communication Manager and Avaya SBCE.
+See Section 2.2 for the media issue in details